bibekgaihre/Agrishop-Boilerplate/README.md

 <strong>EN:</strong><br/>
 A simple demo backend application for rabbitmq and docker learners in Typescript.
-This is only intendend to show demo and not to be used on production.
+This is only intended to show demo and not to be used on production.
 Tech Stacks used:<br/>

 <ul>